 In the small dimensions and quantities required to make ladders, small boat spars and kayaking equipment, aluminium is almost interchangeable with wood, and with plastic composites (fibreglass and carbon fibre).
 The deciding factor is not usually weight or strength but aesthetics and manufacturing economy.
 Nearly all yacht and racing dinghy masts are now made of aluminium with only a few made of wood or composite, but windsurfer masts are made of plastic composite.
-Good kayak paddles can be made of all three.
+Good kayak paddles can be made of any of the three.

-Molten aluminium can be extruded through a metal die to produce bar, rod or tube in any length, and products can be heat-treated (tempered) for increased hardness and strength.
+Aluminium products can be heat-treated (tempered) for increased hardness and strength.
 They are produced in a wide range of alloys each with a different emphasis on strength, hardness and resistance to corrosion.
 For marine use, aluminium is alloyed mainly with manganese, magnesium and silicon.
 Alloys commonly used for boat spars include 6061 (HE20 in the UK), 6063 (HE9) and 6082 (HE30).
 They are easy to extrude and have good resistance to corrosion by sea water.

 Aluminium is particularly subject to metal fatigue after only a small amount of flexing.
 For a kayaker, this means that a paddle shaft made from thin-wall aluminium tube may snap in half without warning when you try to roll in a difficult place.
 However a paddle shaft with thick walls can take 25 years of hard use, and aluminium can resist impact and crushing forces which would shatter a fibreglass shaft.